 Did you receive a notice?

-If you received notice from an Indiana court that your case is eligible for Online Dispute Resolution (ODR), choose the county hearing your case to get started:
+If you received notice from an Indiana court that your case is eligible for Online Dispute Resolution (ODR), click the button below to start using the Online Solutions Center:

 What is online dispute resolution?